Reeb Graph Metrics from the Ground Up: Distance Properties

-Each Reeb graph metric attains a value of $0$ whenever the Reeb graphs are Reeb graph isomoprhic to one another.
+Each Reeb graph metric attains a value of $0$ if and only if the Reeb graphs are Reeb graph isomorphic to one another.
 This is a core property which distinguishes these from the bottleneck distance.
-Stating that a Reeb graph metric is isomorphism invariant is equivalent to saying that the distance is an extended metric on the isomorphism classes of Reeb graphs, rather than an extended psuedometric on Reeb graphs.
+Stating that a Reeb graph metric is isomorphism indiscernible is equivalent to saying that the distance is an extended metric on the isomorphism classes of Reeb graphs, rather than an extended pseudometric on Reeb graphs.